LANCASTER COUNTY, SC, CORONER’S OFFICE

 Mission

 The Lancaster County Coroner's Office Mounted Response Unit is committed to serving our community with integrity, compassion, and dedication.
-Our mission is to provide exceptional search, rescue, recovery, and evidence location services while conducting thorough medicolegal death investigations.
+Our mission is to provide exceptional search, rescue, recovery, and item location services while conducting thorough medico-legal death investigations by the Coroner’s Office.
 We honor the bond between humans and horses by repurposing horses once deemed forsaken, transforming them into valuable partners in public safety.

 We strive to foster a culture of outreach and support, engaging with veterans, survivors of domestic violence, educational institutions, nursing homes, and community events.
 Together, we aim to uplift and empower the people of Lancaster County, ensuring their safety and well-being.
 Through our unwavering commitment to service, we seek to inspire hope, forge connections, and create a legacy of compassion for all.